nopnop2002/esp-idf-uart2udp/README.md

 # Windows Application
 I used [this](https://sourceforge.net/projects/sockettest/) app.
+This application runs both a UDP-Listener (UDP-Server) and a UDP-Client simultaneously.

 ## Listen from ESP32
 Specify the port number and press the Start Listening button.
+This application works as a UDP-Listener (UDP-Server) and communicates with the UDP-Client of ESP32.
 ![Image](https://github.com/user-attachments/assets/d789b63d-f59e-463d-b03f-f55461b4ec22)
 ![Image](https://github.com/user-attachments/assets/5ce1d2d4-230f-4b57-a09f-8426096dd19b)

 ## Send to ESP32
 Specify the IP Address and port number and press the Send button.
 You can use an mDNS hostname instead of an IP address.
+This application works as a UDP-Client and communicates with the UDP-Listener (UDP-Server) of ESP32.
 ![Image](https://github.com/user-attachments/assets/0d0d742f-d1ce-41e9-a405-50258b702bf9)

 # Linux Application